ixmatus/4330-arm9-fcc-testing/README.md

 intentional transmission, at full-power, for selected channels.
 Broadcom has no tools, nor documentation for the HCI hex commands, to perform these tests in a Linux ARM9 environment for Bluetooth Classic.

-What Plum was able to pass for was Bluetooth Low Energy.
+What Plum was capable of passing was Bluetooth Low Energy.
 The test commands for intentional transmission on a selected channel within the 40 channels for BLE worked well (they are what compose the ble shell scripts in this repository).
+This worked out well for Plum because our product only uses BLE and we turn off Bluetooth Classic.

 One hurdle for Plum: we needed to demonstrate the Adaptive Frequency Hopping mechanism of the chip.
 I originally solved this by using `SDP` and `rfcomm` to setup a pipe between two devices then `cat` a file or something big over the pipe, which worked but it demonstrated it for Bluetooth Classic.
 To demonstrate AFH for Low Energy I had to get creative and cross-compile the `btgatt-server` and `btgatt-client` from the `bluez` linux package.